gravbox/GbSchedule/README.md

 # GbSchedule
 GbSchedule.NET allow you to schedule any number of categories, providers, rooms, and appointments.
 This is an older commercial product that has been released as open source.
 It a .NET Windows control for scheduling applications.
 It was in production until 2008 but it still functions quite well.
 You can use it to develop a WinForms app with great scheduling ability.
-Also sorry but it is written in VB.NET. ;-)
+Also sorry but it is written in VB.NET. :angry:

 Gravitybox Schedule.NET is a great Scheduling component.
 You may run any type of business that requires complex scheduling with it.
 It plugs into any Visual Studio.NET language to enhance your applications with advanced drag-and-drop scheduling capabilities.
 It works right out of the box to provide a sophisticated, visual appointment catalog.